Contact Us

 Assembling Medical PCB

 The medical field is extremely sensitive, so conducting a design for manufacturability test prior to assembly is essential.
-During the design for manufacture test, any design challenges are identified and corrected before starting actual assembly.
+During the design for manufacture test, the team identifies and corrects any design challenges before starting actual assembly.
 After the assembly of the medical board, DFM's primary objective is to ensure that it functions properly.
 Some of the assembling processes for the medical PCB are as follows:

 Solder Paste Stencilling

 Assembly begins with stenciling the solder paste.
-This board is covered with a stencil, so it is only left with the part where a component would be mounted.
-Solder paste can then only be applied where components will be mounted.
+This board has a stencil covering it, leaving only the part where a component will mount.
+You can then apply solder paste only where you will mount components.

 A mechanical fixture holds the board and solder stencil.
-A solder paste applicator is then used to apply the paste at designated locations.
-All exposed areas are coated uniformly with solder paste.
+Technicians then use a solder paste applicator to apply the paste at designated locations.
+Workers coat all exposed areas uniformly with solder paste.
 The solder past remains at the desired place after removing the stencil.

 Pick and Place

 A medical PCB is mounted accurately here with its various electronic components.
-An assembly robot is used to manufacture medical PCBs due to the high accuracy required.
+Manufacturers use an assembly robot to manufacture medical PCBs because of the high accuracy required.
 Robots pick up and place surface-mounted devices on boards.
-Solder paste is precisely placed on the components by the mounting device.
+The mounting device precisely places solder paste on the components.

 Soldering Reflow